testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark:  **Do:** Reject messages and ensure that they arrive again multiple times and they are moved to your expected location like a dead-letter queue

-Ideas: Test is different because not related to your own code, requies real infra, bet
+Ideas: Test is different because not related to your own code, requies real infra, better done on production,

 <br/>